1988 Winter Olympics: Host city selection

-The Olympic bid itself emphasized the cultural and natural beauty of Calgary, Alberta and surrounding areas, as a perfect asset for hosting the Winter Olympics.
-The city was marketed as a capitalist, oil-driven, and modern economy that also had mountain playgrounds, extensive wilderness, and rodeo culture.
-The two seemingly contradictory images were brought together, as part of an extensive and diverse lobbying program.
+The Olympic bid itself emphasized the unique cultural and natural characteristics who mark the Calgary Metropolitan Region and the Alberta Province and also canadian prairies landscapes, as a perfect places for hosting the Winter Olympics.
+At the bidding documents, the city was marketed with a capitalist, oil-driven and vibrant economy that also had mountain playgrounds, extensive wilderness, and a rodeo culture.
+When the two images of Calgary and Alberta were brought together, they seemed to be contrasting; however, they complemented each other as part of extensive and intense bidding lobby process.

-Calgary was one of three cities and towns that bid officially for the 1988 Winter Olympics.
+Calgary was one of three finalists during the 1988 Winter Olympics bid process.
 The other two were Falun, Sweden, and Cortina d'Ampezzo, Italy.
-The Italian town (comune) had before hosted the 1956 Winter Olympics.
+The Italian town (comune) had before hosted the 1956 Winter Olympics and was seen by many as the favorite.
 The vote was held on September 30, 1981, in Baden-Baden, West Germany, during the 84th IOC Session and 11th Olympic Congress.
 After Cortina d'Ampezzo was eliminated in the first round of balloting, Calgary won in the second and final round of balloting over Falun, by a margin of 17 votes.
 The announcement of CODA's victory sent the delegates in Baden-Baden and Calgary residents into singing and dancing.
 It also made then Alberta premier, Peter Lougheed, burst openly into tears in front of the cameras.
 Later, Ralph Klein sang a rendition of Mac Davis' It's Hard to Be Humble.
 It was the first Winter Olympics awarded to Canada and the second Olympic Games overall, following the 1976 Summer Olympics in Montreal.
 Cortina d'Ampezzo, along with Milan, would get to host the 2026 Winter Olympics.
 The town will be the fourth to host the Winter Olympics twice, along with St. Moritz (1928 and 1948), Lake Placid (1932 and 1980), and Innsbruck (1964 and 1976).

 Olympic historians, John E. Findling and Kimberly D. Pelle noted that once the Games were awarded to Calgary, the cultural and community aspects of the bid were pushed aside by the newly formed Calgary Olympic organizing committee called the Olympiques Calgary Olympics '88 (OCO'88).
-It then proceeded to take on a "vigorous, resilient, and impersonal corporate business strategy" toward the planning and operation of the Games.
+It then proceeded to take on a "vigorous, resilient, and impersonal corporate business strategy" based in the work made by Los Angeles 1984 Organizing Committee (LAOCOG) toward the planning and operation of the Games.